andybrad/webautoexercise/README.md

 ### Test Description

 In the feature file "OrderWorkflow" there is one scenario called "Customer is able to order an item and verify the purchase in order history".
-This aims to test Scenario 1 in the project brief.<br>
+This aims to test Scenario 1 of the project brief.<br>
 In the feature file "MyAccount" there is one scenario called "Customer is able to change their first name".
-This aims to test Scenario 2 in the project brief.
+This aims to test Scenario 2 of the project brief.

 ## Improvements